Teamup Data Processing Agreement

 |Confidentiality: Teamup will ensure that any person that it authorizes to process the Personal Data shall be subject to a duty of confidentiality (whether a contractual or statutory duty).

 |Data retention and export: Upon termination of Customer’s use of the Service Teamup will delete the Personal Data and calendar data, in accordance with our standard backup and retention policy, no later than 90 days after the termination.
 Teamup makes available to Customer tools to export calendar data in a format that allows it to be imported into other services.

 |Assistance with compliance: Teamup will assist the Customer by implementing appropriate technical and organizational measures, insofar as this is reasonably and commercially possible, in fulfilling Customer’s obligations under applicable data protection laws.

 7. Responsibilities of Customer

-(c) restrict the Sub-processor’s access to Personal Data only to what is necessary to
+(b) restrict the Sub-processor’s access to Personal Data only to what is necessary to perform the subcontracted services.

 9. International Transfers

 (a) in the European Economic Area

 (b) in countries designated by the European Commission as providing an adequate level of protection for Personal Data.